 - 1. Engineering service income went down by 62% YoY, which was mainly attributed to: - A 62% YoY drop in the topline performance of 60%-owned WMP.
-In 2020, WMP's revenues were driven by non-recurring engineering service contracts for the upgrade of a bulk water treatment facility, which were substantially completed in the same year.
+In 2020, WMP's revenues were driven by non-recurring engineering service contracts, which were substantially completed in the same year.
 These outweighed the revenues from service contracts as of end-2021. - Lower revenue from Corenergy's engineering solutions business (down by 63% YoY) in 2021.
-Corenergy had a one-time engineering supply contract amounting to Php 6.8 mn in 2020. - 2.
+Corenergy had a one-time engineering supply contract in 2020. - 2.
 Management and service fees declined by 51% YoY from Php 210.2 mn to Php 102.6 mn due to the non-renewal of some contracts. - 3.
 Interest income dropped by 63% YoY, which was driven by lower rates for short-term investments. - 3.
 83% YoY increase in total cost of services, which was mainly attributed to the 99% YoY rise in cost of generation.
 This was on the back of increased dispatch in 1590 EC and INEC, higher cost of purchased power in Corenergy and increased operating expenses to service additional customers of CSSC.
-The cost of generation incurred by newly acquired BPC and NBPC also contributed to the cost expansion in 2021. - Meanwhile, engineering service fees went down by 40% YoY to Php 71.0 mn, which was on account of the reduced service contracts of WMP and delayed supplier billings seen in Corenergy during the year in review. - 4.
-6% YoY rise in operating expenses.
+The cost of generation incurred by newly acquired BPC and NBPC also contributed to the cost expansion in 2021.

+Meanwhile, engineering service fees went down by 40% YoY to Php 71.0 mn, which was on account of the reduced service contracts of WMP and delayed supplier billings seen in Corenergy during the year in review.

+4. 6% YoY rise in operating expenses.